Dongwon-Lee/gkm-pipeline/README.md

 A pipeline for discovery of likely CRE transcription factor elements from epigenomic sequencing data using the [LS-GKM](https://github.com/Dongwon-Lee/lsgkm) algorithm and built with [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html).

 ### Setup
+Gkm-pipeline requires functional installments of the [LS-GKM](https://github.com/Dongwon-Lee/lsgkm) and [gkmQC](https://github.com/Dongwon-Lee/gkmQC) to be present on the same machine.
+Please first follow the setup directions for both of those tools in order to use gkm-pipeline.
+(Note: you can skip the conda setup steps there, as gkm-pipeline requires its own conda environment).

-First to set up the [Conda](https://docs.conda.io/en/latest/) environment, run the following in the project root directory:
+To set up the [Conda](https://docs.conda.io/en/latest/) environment for gkm-pipeline, run the following in the project root directory:
 ```bash
 $ conda env create -f environment.yml
 $ conda activate gkm-pipeline